-There is a charge to cover the cost, which we have tried to keep as low as we can (except for cellphones, which are recycled free as part of a fundraiser for Starship hospital).
-We’ve found that most Wanaka people are happy to pay for their e-waste to be recycled safely and responsibly, once they understand why we have to charge.
+There is a charge to cover the cost, which we have tried to keep as low as we can (cellphones are recycled free as part of a fundraiser for Starship hospital).
+We’ve found that most people are happy to pay for their e-waste to be recycled safely and responsibly, when they understand why we have to charge.

 e-Cycle drop off charges

 |Desktop printers (desktop – large business models)||$15 – $69|

 |Cellphones (Starship hospital fundraiser)||FREE|

 Why e-Cycle electronic waste?